-After scanning the post-litigation process will involve replacing the documents in the proper file container in the correct order without any type of binding artifact.
+After scanning services in Houston the post-litigation process will involve replacing the documents in the proper file container in the correct order without any type of binding artifact.
 Separator sheets and barcode sheets may be pulled from your files at this time as well.

-after completing the pre-litigation the documents will be fed through our scanners to create the proper electronic file copy of your document.
+After completing the pre-litigation the documents will be fed through our scanners to create the proper electronic file copy of your document.
 These documents will be scanned to our shared office file system so that from there they may be indexed, captured, and processed with ocr (optical character recognition) when specified.
+This may help in proper document management in Houston, TX.
 This phase serves as our second step in our quality control system.

 Indexing and Attribute Capture: